waiting-for-dev/web_pipe/docs/extensions/params.md

 You can configure a stack of transformations to be applied to the parameter hash.
-For that, we lean on [`transproc` gem](https://github.com/solnic/transproc).
+For that, we lean on [`transproc` gem](https://github.com/solnic/transproc) (you have to add it yourself to your Gemfile).
 All hash transformations in `transproc` are available by default.

 Transformations must be configured under `:param_transformations`
 key: